Large deviation analysis for quantum security via smoothing of Renyi entropy of order 2

 In the error correction, Alice and Bob prepare a linear subspace $C_1 \subset \cA$ and the representatives $a(x)$ of all cosets $x \in \cA/C_1$.
-Alice sends the coset information $[A] \in \cA/C_1$ to Bob in stead of her random variable $A\in \cA$, and Bob obtain his estimate $\hat{A}$ of $A \in \cA$ from his random variable $B\in {\cal B}$ (or his quantum state on ${\cal H}_B$) and $[A] \in \cA/C_1$.
+Alice sends the coset information $[A] \in \cA/C_1$ to Bob in stead of her random variable $A\in \cA$, and Bob obtain his estimate $\hat{A}$ of $A \in \cA$ from his quantum state on ${\cal H}_B$ and $[A] \in \cA/C_1$.
 Alice obtains her random variable $A_1:=A-a([A])\in C_1$, and Bob obtains his random variable $\hat{A}_1:=\hat{A}-a([B])\in C_1$.
 In the privacy amplification, Alice and Bob prepare a common hash function $f$ on $C_1$.
 Then, applying the hash function $f$ to the their variables $A_1$ and $\hat{A}_1$, they obtain their final random variables $f(A_1)$ and $f(\hat{A}_1)$.

 Indeed, the above protocol depends on the choice of estimator that gives the estimate $\hat{A}$ from $[A] \in \cA/C_1$ and his random variable $B\in {\cal B}$ (or his quantum state on ${\cal H}_B$).
 In the remaining part of this section, we give the estimator depending on the setting and discuss the performance of this protocol.